naihloan/ramoneando/1-fieldnotes-patagonia-2019-01-gtranscribe/Jan10-Spaniards.md

  [41:55.8] April: So wilderness.
 Well, do you think people come here because they see this as wilderness: the glaciers, the steeps?
  [42:14.4] HIM: Some of them.
 There are some people that come here to see wild.
 Most of the people come here to see because there's a big airport and there's the Perito Moreno.
  [42:28.4] HER: And there's the Lonely Planet that says "Come here!"
 But there's some people that stay here and ask "Hey, what more can I do?"
 I am thinking about the Cañadón.
 There's a little excursion ...
 South East, and you follow a river from here the edge of the town and you follow it and it's a really great excursion.
 Because you are in a desert but this river, with everything around it, it's green.
 There are little trees, and it's like a
  [43:06.3] little oasis, that follows the river.
-And you walk six kilometres and you arrive to the fall of the desert.
+And you walk six kilometers and you arrive to the fall of the desert.
 It's a little stream of water falling from a rock.
 And we did it and we came there and we were totally alone.
 And it was like this situation: maybe not extremely tiring but it was like we discovered this place, and we are in this place sharing with nature.
  [43:34.6] In fact we were walking and a lot of rabbits, the other kind of rabbit.
 There name in English ...
 Running.
 Running around but like in tens, twenties, a lot.
 They were living there and there was two strange things walking there, and they were: Ah!
 And all of them scared, and in fact we have a funny episode with an armadillo.
  [44:01.3] Because we were in the path, in a photo, and we saw something, coming at us.
 A dark thing.
 And it was an armadillo, walking happily in the path.
 It saw us, it was: Oh shit!
 He turned and ran.
  [44:21.2] HIM: In the same path!
 And it was really funny because the armadillo saw us, we saw him.
 We stared for a bit, real fast, and he went were he came by.
 This happened!